Teaching is a career like no other.

 Depending on the subject you want to teach, there is plenty of financial support available during your teacher training.

-- find financial support for teachers in England on the Get into Teaching website (opens in a new tab)
+- find financial support for teachers in England on the Get into Teaching (external website).

-- find financial support for teachers in Scotland on the Teaching in Scotland website (opens in a new tab)
+- find financial support for teachers in Scotland on the Teaching in Scotland (external website).

-- find financial support for teachers in Wales on the Discover Teaching website (opens in a new tab)
+- find financial support for teachers in Wales on the Discover Teaching (external website).

 4. Competitive salary and career progression

-Visit the Get into Teaching website (opens in a new tab) to find out about the competitive salary you will earn and the wealth of other benefits including a generous pension scheme you will have access to.
+Visit the Get Into Teaching (external website) to find out about the competitive salary you will earn and the wealth of other benefits including a generous pension scheme you will have access to.
 And once qualified, there are lots opportunities for you to climb the career ladder in teaching.
-You can find more details about career progression (opens in a new tab) on the Get into Teaching website.
+You can find more details about career progression (external website) on the Get into Teaching website.